WingFeiTsang/LLM-Course/materials/README.md

 # Books

-1 《The foundation of LLM》 given by Yuren Mao from Zhejiang Univ.
+1 《The foundation of LLM》 authored by Yuren Mao from Zhejiang Univ.

 # Surveys